vyclu20/SQLite-Library-Database/README.md

 # SQLite-Library-Database
 Project was last updated on: 13 October 2022

-**This was a university project for a relational database management unit**
+**This was a university project for a relational database management unit.**

 I did not upload the actual database and project outline to avoid any potential violation of academic conduct.
 Even though I am unsure of the specifics, I didn't want to risk it.
 The code used in this project received a grade of above 85%.